FireBanana/SimpleWeatherSearcher/README.md

-# weather_app
+# Simple Weather Searcher

-A new Flutter project.
+A Flutter project that allows you to search for a city quickly through the Google Places API and get its weather forecast for 5 days using OpenWeatherMap.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: